How we made Warwick University one of the most modern campuses in the UK

 We recently asked YouGov to survey over 1,000 UK businesses to see what they know about the tech of today, and how businesses can benefit from it.
 The results showed that 18% of those businesses said they’d never even heard of 5G.
 Let’s take a look at the possibilities it holds for the University of Warwick – and for you.

-And the power of 5G could transform your business.
+5G could transform your university, too.
 With its lightning-fast speeds, wide coverage, and low latency, you’ll never miss a call, email or text.
 And with more devices connected to the internet than ever before, your IoT technology will thank you too.

 Lots of sectors are expected to benefit from the 5G network.
 Like the health sector – who can start to care for patients remotely, in real-time.
 By delivering seamless connectivity from hospital to a remote location, more patients can be seen, and savings will be made.
 We’ve already trialled putting 5G into an ambulance to see how the future of the healthcare sector could look.
 There are numerous ways for the entire health and wellbeing sector to benefit in this space, including robotics, digital and meditech, helping more people to lead longer and better quality lives.
 Innovation in this space is a priority for the University and its NHS partners.